srlevit94/team-profile-generator-m10/README.md

   ## Installation
   After cloning the repository and getting into the main directory, "npm install" .
 Then type in "node ." into the CLI to start the application.

+  See a full walkthrough video at the link here: https://watch.screencastify.com/v/DXMf8fueWbm0qa6CpF6g

   ## Usage
   Answer the prompted questions about each team member (yourself as the manager, engineers, and interns).
 Then, check the "dist" folder for the output!
 A walkthrough video can be found in the "assets" folder.